iterative/dvc.org/content/docs/install/windows.md

 ## Windows installer

-An easy way is to use the self-contained, executable installer (binary), which is available from the big "Download" button on the [home page](/).
+A quick way is to use the self-contained, executable installer (binary), which is available from the big "Download" button on the [home page](/).
 You can also get it from the [release page](https://github.com/iterative/dvc/releases/) on GitHub.